 What do managed IT services include for a 50-person company?

-They include eight areas under one per-user fee: an unlimited service desk, 24/7 monitoring and patching, a managed security stack, backup and disaster recovery, Microsoft 365 and identity administration, network management, vCIO strategy, and compliance support.
+They include eight areas under one per-user fee.
+Those are an unlimited service desk, 24/7 monitoring and patching, a managed security stack, backup and disaster recovery, Microsoft 365 and identity administration, network management, vCIO strategy, and compliance support.
 At 50 users that covers roughly 70 to 100 devices, with a 1-hour response target on critical issues.

 How many IT staff do you need for 50 employees?